 And, as in Shakespeare’s time, we still can’t decide whether people with mental health struggles should be treated like people with other kinds of illness.

 Whether Macbeth wants a doctor’s help or not, mental health is undeniably an important part of the medical landscape.
-In any given year, about one in five adults in the United States experiences a mental illness; over a lifetime, roughly half, 50 percent, of the population, will receive a mental health diagnosis.
+In any given year, about one in five adults in the United States experiences a mental illness; over a lifetime, roughly 50% of the population will receive a mental health diagnosis.

-And yet, 58 percent of Americans don’t want people with mental illness in their workplace and 68 percent don’t want someone with a mental illness marrying into their family.
+And yet, 58% of Americans don’t want people with mental illness in their workplace and 68% don’t want someone with a mental illness marrying into their family.
 How could something so common, that’s touched most people’s lives, carry such a stigma?

 In large part, it’s because media representations have driven a misleading, skewed, and overly negative view of mental illness.